The WEMMA Committee has prepared the programme for 2021-2022 (with some details TBC). The next talk is

-We have uploaded presentions and recordings of talks from last year's programme: a recording of Dr Robin OAKLEY's talk on materials for use in space at 'In space no one can hear the materials engineer scream...'; Prof Adam CREWE's talk on 'The seismic testing facilities at Bristol University'; Dr Peter MORGAN's & Dr Jeff SARGENT's talk on sunflower science, a UK-based Citizen Science project to examine the sunflowers and their ability to repeatedly track the sun across the sky 'Sunflower science' with slides at 'Sunflower science - Slides'; slides from Dr Simon CHURCH's talk on the implications of REACH legislation and environmentally friendly alternatives to hexavalent chromium, a known carcinogen at 'Green is the new yellow'; and the talk by David Peter SMITH on 'The People's Mosquito' and its aim, for the first time in more than 75 years, to build the aircraft in the UK and return it to the skies above Britain.
+From last year's programme we have uploaded: Dr Robin OAKLEY's talk, 'In space no one can hear the materials engineer scream...'; Prof Adam CREWE's talk on 'The seismic testing facilities at Bristol University'; Dr Peter MORGAN's & Dr Jeff SARGENT's talk on sunflower science, 'Sunflower science' with slides at 'Sunflower science - Slides'; slides from Dr Simon CHURCH's talk on the implications of REACH legislation and environmentally friendly alternatives to hexavalent chromium, a known carcinogen are at 'Green is the new yellow'; and the talk by David Peter SMITH on 'The People's Mosquito'.

 To take forwards the success of Pablo MARTÍNEZ PANCORBO's lectures, the WEMMA has worked with Pablo to prepare an online talk answering questions on cancer imaging and treatment with novel nanoparticles, explaining how the technology works, its potential and how it can be developed towards clinical use.